STEP 1. REGISTRATION PERIOD:

 - Candidates might get invited to the Athens office for a personal meeting.

 - The Fulbright Foundation's Board of Directors will nominate candidates and review or re-evaluate grant eligibility should the institutional invitation/affiliation change.
+Candidates will be informed of their nomination status by email and will be designated as ‘primary’, ‘alternate’, or ‘non-selected’.

 - All candidates selected for a Fulbright grant are required to submit a medical history and examination report before their grants can be finalized.